Enginuity

 Enginuity is an interactive design and technology centre in Coalbrookdale, Shropshire, England.
-It is the newest of the ten museums operated by the Ironbridge Gorge Museum Trust and was opened in 2002.
+It was opened in 2002 making it the last new museum to be operated by the Ironbridge Gorge Museum Trust before its transfer to its present owner, the National Trust, in 2026.
 The museum's exhibition floor is divided into four zones: Materials & Structures, Systems & Control, Energy and Design.
 Enginuity also offers workshops and interactive shows for school groups.
 During school holidays, the interactive shows are offered to the general public on varying themes.

 Zones

 The ground floor at Enginuity, where Parker's Steam Car is on display.